Table of Contents

 3. Addition and Subtraction

-Addition and subtraction on the registers of meters or flows.
+Addition and subtraction on the registers of the meters or flows.

 Syntax: Hex ID of the meter and register in brackets followed by operator.